baptistemesta/reactive-workshop/README.md

 You work for the `Music Artist` company as a backend developer.
 This company owns the largest database referencing music artists all around planet Earth.

-You are part of the `Music Artist API` Team which develops various API to access to the artist database.
+You are part of the `Music Artist API` Team which develops various APIs to access to the artist database.
 A new Product Owner has been recently hired and has just presented the new Roadmap for the next weeks.

 A new partnership has just been setup with the `Music Fans Social Network`.
 This platform allows music fans to post comments